cloud-66-internal/help.cloud66.com/_legacy_docker/how-to-guides/databases/elasticsearch-scaling.md

 permalink: /:collection/:path
 ---

+## Notice
+<div class="notice notice-warning"><p>This documentation set has been merged with the <a href="/maestro/">Maestro Version 2</a> documentation and is officially deprecated.
+These pages will be redirected to their equivalents in that doc set within the next few weeks.</p></div>

 You can scale your Elasticsearch cluster through the Cloud 66 dashboard on the Elasticsearch server group page.